 Woven Art & Beyond LLC

-Israel Shotridge© "Killer Whale" Woven Cotton Throw Blanket
+Israel Shotridge© "Killer Whale" NW Native Art Tapestry Cotton Throw Blanket

 This beautiful cotton woven throw is perfect for bringing a touch of Native culture into your home.
 Add to the bedroom, or living room to create a relaxed and urban stylish atmosphere.
 Each blanket has a Heritage Faux suede lasered patch in red that highlights its authenticity.
 Complemented with hang tag telling artist’s story.